 Those who defend the deterrent value of the death penalty offer little systematic research to support their view.
 Instead, they rely on an intuitive feeling that capital punishment should be uniquely effective.
 When the available evidence doesn't support that conclusion, they argue that the evidence is imperfect.
 It is.
 But if there were any substantial net deterrent effect from capital punishment under modern U.S. conditions, the studies we have surveyed should clearly reveal it.
 They do not.

-This view is affirmed by the systematic review by Jeffrey A. Fagan, Professor of Law & Public Health at Columbia University in his article “Capital Punishment: Deterrent Effects & Capital Costs”.
+The view of Professor Lamperti is affirmed by the systematic review of Jeffrey A. Fagan, Professor of Law & Public Health at Columbia University in his article “Capital Punishment: Deterrent Effects & Capital Costs”.
 In this article, Professor Fagan provides a thorough and highly critical analysis of the flaws in the statistical methods and conclusions of those who argue capital punishment is an effective deterrent:

 When we apply contemporary social science standards, the new deterrence studies fall well short of this high scientific bar.
 Most of the studies fail to account for incarceration rates or life sentences, factors that may drive down crime rates via deterrence or incapacitation; one study that does so finds no effects of execution and a significant effect of prison conditions on crime rates.
 Another report shows incarceration effects that dwarf the deterrent effects of execution.
 Most fail to account for complex social factors such as drug epidemics that are reliable predictors of fluctuations in the murder rate over time.